nazzak/DataOpsDemo/README.md

 ## ETL with Dataproc, Dataflown, Cloud Storage and BigQuery
 TODO

+PS : If you prefer to avoid coding, we have fantastic option for that [Cloud Data Fusion](https://cloud.google.com/data-fusion) and [Cloud Dataprep by Trifacta](https://cloud.google.com/dataprep)

 ## Automatic CI / CD with Cloud Build and Stackdriver

 ### Continuous integration
-Goal of continuous integration is to test Data Pipeline, the simplest way to be able to trigger Data Pipeline so for this project it is done either
+Goal of continuous integration is to test Data Pipeline,

+, the simplest way to be able to trigger Data Pipeline so for this project it is done either

 ### Continuous delivery
 Goal of Continuous delivery is to automate deployment so in this demo which is the case of Data Pipeline is to be able to copy the artifact, either code (python, SQL) but also